-Electric generating units retired early - IPL and WPL have retired various natural gas-fired and coal-fired EGUs and reclassified the remaining net book value of these EGUs from property, plant and equipment to regulatory assets on their respective balance sheets.
-Details regarding the recovery of the remaining net book value of these EGUs from IPL's and WPL's customers are as follows:
+Assets retired early - IPL and WPL have retired various natural gas- and coal-fired EGUs, and IPL has retired certain analog electric meters.
+As a result, the remaining net book value of these assets was reclassified from property, plant and equipment to a regulatory asset on their respective balance sheets.
+Details regarding the recovery of the remaining net book value of these assets from IPL's and WPL's customers are as follows:

-Entity EGU Retirement Date Regulatory Asset Balance as of Dec.
-31, 2018 Recovery Regulatory Approval IPL Sutherland Units 1 and 3 June 2017 \$27.6 Return of remaining net book value over 10 years IUB and FERC IPL M.L.
-Kapp Unit 2 June 2018 27.8 Return of and return on remaining net book value over 10 years Pending with FERC; to be addressed with IUB WPL Nelson Dewey Units 1 and 2 and Edgewater Unit 3 December 2015 27.4 Return of and return on remaining net book value over 10 years PSCW and FERC WPL Edgewater Unit 4 September 2018 28.8 Return of and return on remaining net book value over 10 years PSCW and pending with FERC
+Entity Asset Retirement Date Regulatory Asset Balance as of Dec.
+31, 2019 Recovery Regulatory Approval IPL Sutherland Units 1 and 3 2017 \$28.5 Return of and return on remaining net book value over 10 years (return on effective with new rates expected to be implemented by the end of the first quarter of 2020) IUB and FERC IPL M.L.
+Kapp Unit 2 2018 23.6 Return of and return on remaining net book value over 10 years IUB and FERC IPL Analog electric meters 2019 35.8 Return of remaining net book value over 10 years (effective with new rates expected to be implemented by the end of the first quarter of 2020) IUB WPL Nelson Dewey Units 1 and 2 and Edgewater Unit 3 2015 20.2 Return of and return on remaining net book value over 10 years PSCW and FERC WPL Edgewater Unit 4 2018 25.9 Return of and return on remaining net book value over 10 years PSCW and FERC